philc/book-notes/writing about your life - william zinsser.md

     stories."
   * "Look for small anecdotes in the larger canvas of life.
 They will help you to reduce to human scale the big events you've been caught up in."
-  * "The invasion of Normand was a mammoth event, involving vast numbers of people.
+  * "The invasion of Normandy was a mammoth event, involving vast numbers of people.
 My story reduces it to one 21-year-old soldier in Algiers."
     * Waiting for deployment, watching the allied forces cover the map of France.
   * "The only stories I ever wrote about the war are the two I've briefly retold here: one about a